5 Look! I am sending to you people Elijah the prophet before the coming of the great and fear-inspiring day of Jehovah.

 10 However, the disciples put the question to him: Why, then, do the scribes say that Elijah must come first?

-11 In reply he said: Elijah, indeed, is coming and will restore all things.
+11 In reply he said: Elijah, indeed,

 12 However, I say to you that Elijah has already come and they did not recognize him but did with him the things they wanted.
 In this way also the Son of man is destined to suffer at their hands.